 And once you get to the primary emotion, you can then find a better meaning in all of this.

-Fear can guide us if we give it the open armed embrace we would give our lover if we were totally open to them.
+Fear of abandonment can guide us if we give it the open armed embrace we would give our lover if we were totally open to them.

-To be clear: don’t act from the fear, yet allow the fear to exist; don’t judge it or resist it.
+To be clear: don’t act from the fear of abandonment, yet allow the fear to exist; don’t judge it or resist it.
 Allow it.

-That creates a kind of raw beauty in you, and in your life.
+That acknowledgement and feeling that you’re scared is counterintuitive for most women.
+However, it creates a kind of raw beauty in you, and in your life.

-People don’t realise that you can’t be beautiful with makeup.
+(A small aside: people don’t realise that you can’t be beautiful with makeup.
 There’s just no way.
-Chanel lied.
+Chanel and Mac lied.)

 You can be good looking with makeup, but not beautiful.